 Project monitoring and controlling step #14: Perform risk audits

 Risks may affect a project drastically.
 Therefore, each anticipated risk must be documented, and risk response strategies for each risk must be planned in case a risk occurs.

 Project monitoring and controlling step #15: Manage reserves

-Tools, equipment or resources can be outsourced from a supplier during a project.
-Administration of these purchases, outsourcing, and leasing activities are done during monitoring and control phase of a project.
+Tools, equipment, or resources can be outsourced from a supplier during a project.
+Administration of these purchases, outsourcing, and leasing activities are done during the monitoring and control phase of a project.